Third Sunday in Advent – Monday

 On the contrary, you may shout for joy and say – “Lord, Thou art with me, Thou art with me in Thy Word.”

 PRAYER. – Indeed, O my Lord Jesus, my righteousness in which I, a poor sinner, may stand before God – my life and my salvation – Thou art with me.
 Thou hast put Thyself and all Thy salvation into the Word, and thus Thou comest to me, and are very near to me, and do embed Thyself in the inmost recesses of my heart, to make me sure that Thou wilt be mine in all eternity.
 I give unceasing thanks to Thee for this – Thy great mercy and gracious kindness.
-Grant me Thy Holy Spirit, that at all times, I may hold Thee and never leave Thee, Lord Jesus.
+Grant me a rich measure of Thy Holy Spirit, working through Thy Word, that, at all times, I may hold Thee and never leave Thee, Lord Jesus.
 Amen.

 Divine Instructor, gracious Lord,